 Enclosed Flares

-Enclosed Flares are used to destroy high concentrations of Volatile Organic Compounds (VOC) and other combustible compounds in areas where an open flame is not permissible and typically where the gas stream has low levels of oxygen.
+Enclosed Flares, similar to direct-fired thermal oxidizers, are used to destroy high concentrations of Volatile Organic Compounds (VOC) and other combustible compounds in areas where an open flame is not permissible and typically where the gas stream has low levels of oxygen.
 The mixture of added air and the flare destroy the chemical bonds of the compounds and converts the pollutants into combinations of carbon dioxide (CO2) and water vapor.
 Enclosed flares are an excellent option for strict air quality regulations and for facilities that require equipment with a small footprint.

 Vapor Combustor Units

-Vapor Combustor Units (VCU) operate at high temperatures to break apart the chemical bonds of molecules.
+Vapor Combustor Units (VCU) are a type of thermal oxidizer that operate at high temperatures to break apart the chemical bonds of molecules.
 The chamber of a VCU is typically lined with high-temperature insulation to protect the outer steel shell and a soft refractory lining is installed to allow for rapid heat up and reduce expansion and contraction.
 VCUs are ideal for applications that require cyclic operation or systems that require transportability.
 Different than a thermal oxidizer, VCUs process a vent stream that is not flammable until it reaches the inside of the VCU combustion chamber.

 Scrubbers